codeTrolling/case-insensitive-Next.js-Urls/README.md

 This is a naming convension you need to follow.
 You can check whether the url is all lower case and if not you can redirect to a lower case version.

 Look at ```fix.js``` file in this repository for an example.

-## DISCLAIMER
-This is NOT official and is just MY way to make it work.
-This may not be the most efficient way to solve the problem.